olich97/olich97/README.md

 ## Hi there 👋 I'm Oleh

 - 💻 Software Engineer with a fascination for distributed systems, blockchains, and cloud development.
-- 🔭 I’m able to write code in Rust, TypeScript/JavaScript, C++, C# and build frontends using React/Next.js.
+- 🔭 I’m able to code in Rust, TypeScript, C++, C# and build frontends using React/Next.js.
 - 🧑‍🚀 Passionate about exploring and implementing innovative tech solutions.
 - 🗺️ Energetic, self-motivated and travel addicted.